libretime/libretime/docs/upload.md

 again or contact your Admin to have them consult the logs and open up a bug report.
-It sometimes takes a few minutes for files to be processed but if they are all stuck at **Pending Import** then it is possible that the *airtime_analyzer* process has crashed and the admin will need to restart it.
+It sometimes takes a few minutes for files to be processed but if they are all stuck at **Pending Import** then it is possible that the *libretime-analyzer* process has crashed and the admin will need to restart it.
 See [Troubleshooting](troubleshooting) for more information.
 You can look specifically at any failed imports by clicking the radio button next to Failed.